luizbills/wp-plugin-base/README.md

 ### `/.prettierrc.json` and `/.editorconfig`

-These are optional files that help formatting .
+These are optional files that help formatting your code.
 However, you will need to install their extensions in your code editor.

 ### `/core` folder